 This spicy creamy crab onigiri is small in size but packed with big flavors.
 The filling requires only 5 ingredients, plus salt and pepper!
 It’s light, bright, zesty, creamy, spicy – I mean I could probably go on and on!

-To save time, I used my trusty onigiri mold but you can also shape it by hand as well.
+To save time, I used my trusty onigiri mold but you can also use your hands for shaping.
 Follow my instructions below for hand-shaped onigiri!

 Step 1: Prepare the rice